-- Use --pmus-xml and --append-events-xml to add support for a new PMU without having to rebuild gatord. - --pmus-xml specifies an XML file that defines a new PMU to add to the list of PMUs that gatord has built-in support for.
-The list of built-in PMUs is defined in pmus.xml, which is in the gatord source directory. - --append-events-xml specifies an XML file that defines one or more event counters to append to the events.xml file.
+Example: Add support for a new PMU without rebuilding gatord

+--pmus-xml specifies an XML file that defines a new PMU to add to the list of PMUs that gatord has built-in support for.
+The list of built-in PMUs is defined in :file: pmus.xml, which is in the gatord source directory.

+--append-events-xml specifies an XML file that defines one or more event counters to append to the events.xml file.
 This option allows you to add new events to gatord without having to rebuild gatord or to entirely replace events.xml.